sowson/darknet/README.md

-# Build on Windows, I know!
+# EXPERIMENTAL Build on Windows, I know!
 But why not once is so hard?!

 ### Make all of the artefacts by yourself and figured out more!!